-APPEARANCE AND COLOR: This product is a white ointment with a petroleum jelly odor.
+APPEARANCE AND COLOR: This product is a white to off-white cream with a slight odor.

 HOW TO DETECT THIS SUBSTANCE (warning properties): The appearance of this product can be a distinguishing characteristic to identify it in event of accidental release.